jumpnow/jumpnowtek-site/_posts/2017-01-17-Compiling-Raspberry-Pi-Overlays-with-Buildroot.md

 Instead the DTBO overlays are installed as part of the **rpi-firmware** package as simple copies from the [github.com/raspberrypi/firmware][rpi-firmware-repo] repository.

-This is inconvenient from the workflow I've been using with the RPis where I've been combining kernel changes with overlay changes/additions in my kernel patches and letting them build as part of the kernel.
-This seems like the right approach since they are part of the same source repository.
-This is the way I develop the patches when working on the kernel externally.
+This is inconvenient from the workflow I've been using with the RPis where I've been combining kernel changes with overlay changes or additions in the same kernel patches and letting them build as part of the kernel.

+This seems like the right approach since they are part of the same source repository and this is the way I initially develop and test the patches when working on the kernel externally.

-I added some [modifications to the kernel make files][rpi-overlay-patch] to build the RPi overlays and I [modified the rpi-firmware makefile][rpi-firmware-patch] to disable copying the overlays when the kernel is building them.
+So I added some [modifications to the kernel make files][rpi-overlay-patch] to build the RPi overlays and I [modified the rpi-firmware makefile][rpi-firmware-patch] to disable copying the overlays when the kernel is building them.

 It seems to work okay.